chornberger-c2c/isovalent-cilium-lab/README.md

 ## What problem does Cilium solve?

-Cilium can load code into the Kernel via [eBPF](https://ebpf.io/) (extended Berekely Packet Filter).
+Cilium can load code into the Kernel via [eBPF](https://ebpf.io/) (extended Berkeley Packet Filter).

 The host Kernel - shared by all containers running on the same system - can now be programmed.